Hold Expectations, Not Grudges: Navigating Student-Teacher Conflict – Virtually I’mPossible Presents: Lazy Learning Land Teacher Podcast

 1) Don’t take it personal

 Don’t take anything personal is one of the Four Agreements.
 The Four Agreements is written by Miguel Ruiz.
 Intended to help readers explore freedom, happiness, and love, while creating a more successful life.
-If you want to find out more on the Four Agreements check out this article or the paperback/audio book.
+Reading this book has profoundly transformed my teaching experience, enabling me to become a calmer and more patient educator.

 How does don’t take anything personal help you with your students?
 Easy!
 That student having a bad day usually has absolutely nothing to do with you.
 I find myself in the midst of conflict saying to them, “I don’t know what happened to you before you came into my classroom today, but I didn’t do it.
 And you are taking it out on me, which is not right.
 But if you are having a bad day, and you are just in one of those moods, allow me to send you to another class, where you can process everything and work on getting yourself back on track.”